EgiKarakashi/skill-matrix/Diary.md

           }
         }
       }

+    -We tried to construct the Query's so we could get only the data that we wanted to show on front end and it was a little bit challenging.

     -We were able to get all the questions and answers but we faced some problems trying to show in frontend one question with its answers per page.